jackburridge/jwb/blog/2025/best_header_you_probably_havent_heard_of.rst

 #.
 You make a request to update your inventory with the pending order using the inventories SKU

 You'll notice in step 3 that we are looking up the SKU again.
 We have a mechanism now so we don't need to do that.
-If we use ``X-Echo-Set-Header`` we can put the inventory SKU in a response header: ``x-echo-set-header: inventory-sku:
+If we use ``X-Echo-Set-Header`` we can put the inventory SKU in a response header: ``x-reply-set-header: inventory-sku:
 INV-1312``.

 You have now reduced the number of calls your system need to make.
 The systems can be independent, or have outages, and